Life surprises us—in love and grief.

 We weren’t too far down the road before I realized, “My bracelet!”
 The Tanzanite one Kevin gave me.
 I called the store as we drove back.
 The gal assured me she looked in the dressing room and found nothing.

 We raced back—Jayne wanting to fight for her little sister and me desperate for the damned bracelet, as the memory of the moment he gave it to me hit me like a slap.

 I tried to tell myself the loss was nothing; the bracelet didn’t matter.

 Not too long before (hours? at lunch that day?)
-I told Jayne what I never got around to telling Kevin, although he would’ve been jazzed about it.
+I told Jayne something I never got around to telling Kevin, although he would’ve been jazzed about it.

 People get diamonds when they get married because it’s the hardest substance known to man.
 Many people think diamonds are unbreakable, but they can break, like marriages.
 Hit hard enough in the right spot, they can shatter.

 I sold diamonds and jewelry for years and took full advantage of my discount.
 Tanzanite was one of the only stones I love, but never acquired.

 Without that knowledge, Kevin gave me a Tanzanite bracelet I love more than my 3-carat diamond tennis bracelet.